The 20 Best Tetralogy of Fallot Doctors Near Me in Maryland, US

 English

-Tacy Downing is a Pediatric Cardiologist in Silver Spring,, Maryland.
+Tacy Downing is a Pediatric Cardiologist practicing medicine in Silver Spring,, Maryland.
 Dr. Downing is rated as an Advanced provider by MediFind in the treatment of Tetralogy of Fallot.
-Her top areas of expertise are Tetralogy of Fallot, Congenital Cardiovascular Shunt, Hypoplastic Left Heart Syndrome (HLHS), Heart Transplant, and Angioplasty.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Congenital Cardiovascular Shunt, Tetralogy of Fallot, Hypoplastic Left Heart Syndrome (HLHS), Heart Transplant, and Angioplasty.

 Advanced in Tetralogy of Fallot